This Chocolate Mint Herb Recipe is a chocolatey twist on the classic mint julep, and is made with chocolate mint, a sweet and decadent herb.

 Traditionally, a mint julep is made with spearmint, bourbon, simple syrup, and crushed ice, all mixed together into a glass of cool deliciousness.
 For this version, I used chocolate mint instead of spearmint.
-If you’ve never had chocolate mint, it’s a lot like regular mint, but about a thousand times more awesome.
-It looks a lot like regular mint, but basically tastes like you’re eating one of those candy chocolate peppermint patties.
-In short, it’s the best.

 I haven’t seen this mint at a normal supermarket, but the Kentucky Derby just happens to coincide with the beginning of planting season here in Appalachia, and these little mint plants are all over the place.
-I’ve seen these plants everywhere I’ve looked for herbs (specifically at Lowe’s and Home Depot), and I just couldn’t resist planting my own this year.*
+I’ve seen these plants everywhere I’ve looked for herbs (like at Lowe’s and Home Depot), and I just couldn’t resist planting my own this year.*

 You can, of course, follow this recipe to make a traditional mint julep by using spearmint instead of chocolate mint.
 Chocolate mint tends to have smaller leaves, so for this cocktail I use 8-10 mint leaves per glass instead of the 5-6 you’d use for a traditional julep.

-Chocolate Mint Julep
+Chocolate Mint Herb Recipe: Mint Julep

 Yields 1 cocktail